jiangmeijie/MeijiePersonalWebsite/content/publication/china-networking-the-world/index.md

 ---
-title: China networking the world
+title: "China networking the world: a network approach of the Chinese strategies in normative shaping"
-subtitle: A network approach of the Chinese strategies in normative shaping
+subtitle: ""
 publication_types:
   - "6"
 authors: